Personal Finance at the Movies

 Bridesmaids (2011) is a light-hearted and dramatic look at the consequences of a very real-life scenario of friends with very different financial resources.

 Annie Walker faces some very real financial challenges when her best friend Lillian marries a wealthy banker.

-As maid of honor for her best friend she’s challenged to stretch her money to keep up with the other bridesmaids' spending.
+As maid of honour for her best friend, she’s challenged to stretch her money to keep up with the other bridesmaids' spending.

 Our key takeaway from Bridesmaids is that it pays to be honest with your friends about what you can afford, and be sensitive to other people’s financial concerns.

 Whether that means inviting friends over for dinner, instead of eating out, or choosing an affordable place for dinner, when you’re sensitive to your friends' needs, you’re more likely to keep them as friends.